-Sometimes it is hard to know where to turn for support.
-If you’re not sure where to start or the thing worrying you doesn’t feel like it fits any of the other articles then this is a summary of what is available to you from the University.
+Sometimes it's hard to know where to turn for support.
+If you’re not sure where to start, this is a summary of what is available to you from the University.

 Student Hub

 The Student Hub is the first point of contact for areas relating to student support and advice.
-They will be able to point you in the right direction with regards to which service may be suitable to your needs.
+They will be able to signpost you to services that may be suitable to your needs.

 You can also talk to a range of specialist advisers at the Student Hub in the centre of campus.
 They can provide advice and information to help you manage your wellbeing as well as guidance and information on practical matters such as: